jakubiszon/table2json/README.md

 ### Connecting to postgres
 To connect to postgres you need to:
-  1. create a database interface by passing 'postgres' as the argument
+  1. Create a database interface by passing 'postgres' as the argument
 ```JS
 const db = table2json( 'postgresql' );
 ```
-  2. pass connection description object to the `open` method, this object is consumed by the **pg** library and should be compatible with its specification
+  2. Pass connection description object to the `open` method, this object is consumed by the **pg** library and should be compatible with its specification
 ```JS
 await db.open({
 	"host":"localhost",